 Don’t criticize yourself.
 If we want to feel better about ourselves, we need to start with treating ourselves better.
 We wouldn’t walk up to another person and insult their appearance, so why do we do it to ourselves??
 Stop looking in the mirror and picking out all the things you dislike about yourself.
 Instead look in the mirror and pick out what you love about yourself!

 Take care of yourself.
 I know that I always feel better about myself on days that I’ve put effort into my appearance.
 I’m not one to spend a ton of time doing my hair and makeup, but just generally looking presentable definitely boosts my self-confidence.

 Exercise.
 I may not see the outward benefits of a workout right away, but I definitely feel great about myself afterward anyways!
 At the very least, you’ll know you accomplished something and made yourself a little healthier.

 Don’t dismiss compliments.
 When someone tells you that you did an awesome job on a project at work or that you look great, believe them!
 I don’t know why we are so quick to dismiss compliments others pay us, but it’s a habit we all need to break!

 Don’t fall into the comparison trap.
 I fall into this trap a lot.
-These days, it’s probably hinder to my self-esteem.
-It’s so hard to look at someone else’s blog who has more page views, or makes more money, or is a better designer, etc., and wonder why I’m not where they are.
+These days, it’s probably the biggest hinder to my self-esteem.
+It’s so hard to look at someone else’s blog who has more page views, or makes more money and wonder why I’m not where they are.
 We all have to stop doing that.
 Stop thinking about where everyone else is and think about where you are!